Cellebrite

-Cellebrite DI Ltd. is a digital forensics company headquartered in Petah Tikva, Israel, that provides tools for law enforcement agencies as well as enterprise companies and service providers to collect, review, analyze and manage digital data.
+Cellebrite DI Ltd. is an Israeli digital forensics company headquartered in Petah Tikva that provides tools for law enforcement agencies as well as enterprise companies and service providers to collect, review, analyze and manage digital data.
 Their flagship product series is the Cellebrite UFED.

 Cellebrite's largest shareholder is Sun Corporation, which is based in Nagoya, Japan.
-The Cellebrite company has fourteen offices around the globe, including business centers in Washington, D.C., Munich and Singapore.
+Cellebrite has fourteen offices around the world including business centers in Washington, D.C., Munich, and in Singapore.
 In 2021, the Cellebrite company was valued at approximately $2.4 billion.